-7 Interview Tips for Teachers
+7 Teacher Interview Tips

 Tips #1: Practice, practice, practice.

 Ask a good friend or trusted colleague to rehearse with you and give you feedback.
 If you’re a new teacher and your university program offers mock interviews, take full advantage of them.

-Do your detective work.
+Tip #2: Do your detective work.

-Go to the school’s website to learn as much as you can about their organization and philosophy, and prepare accordingly.
-Think about what types of questions may be asked and how you can tailor your answers to meet their needs.
+Go to the school’s website to learn as much as you can about their district and educational philosophy.
+Use these findings to prepare accordingly.

 For instance, if academic achievement is heavily stressed in a school’s bio, prepare examples of your proficiency with standards-aligned instruction and assessment methods.
 Show that you know how to use data to drive instruction.